logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-with-databases/microsoft-excel/_index.md

     execute sql      select * from [customer_sheet$]     customers_ds
     ```

-    **Note:** For a query on a full worksheet, the last non-empty row is treated as the end of the table.
+    {{<note>}} For a query on a full worksheet, the last non-empty row is treated as the end of the table.
 Note that any empty rows preceding it are treated as table rows with NULL values in each cell.

 -   **a specified range within a worksheet**